MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 #### Run Connect-ExchangeOnline and sign in

 * In PowerShell, run the command [Connect-ExchangeOnline](https://docs.microsoft.com/powershell/module/exchange/connect-exchangeonline?view=exchange-ps).
-After you do so, it will prompt you to authenticate with your admin credentials.
-Do so.
+After you do so, it will prompt you to authenticate.
+To do so, enter your admin credentials.

 #### Set MyAnalytics access for one user